 Get into ketosis fast by limiting carbs to 25 net grams

 But if you want to learn how to get into ketosis faster, it’s not difficult.
 And, there’s no need to avoid food altogether.

 The body becomes keto adapted when carbohydrates are limited to very low levels.
 In fact, if you reduce your carb intake to about 25 net grams you can quickly get into ketosis.
 (Roughly speaking and some can use a net gram value instead which is total carbs minus grams of fiber.)

 Your average serving of pasta contains 25 grams of carbohydrates.
 And most people typically have more than one serving.
 Throw in some bread, oatmeal, muffins, fruit, potatoes, and the carb count is now well over 100 grams.

 But learning how to get into ketosis fast doesn’t mean you have to give up your favorite foods.
 You just have to give up carbs and eat more of the foods that will help your body start burning fat stores instead of sugar.

-When you get into ketosis, your liver converts the stored fat in your cells into ketones.
-And, although some people think the brain’s preferred fuel source is carbs, your brain can in fact be fueled by ketosis.
+When you become keto adapted, your liver converts the stored fat in your cells into ketones.
+And, although some people think the brain’s preferred fuel source is carbs, your brain can in fact be fueled by ketones.